KingShivamX/Origami-CF/README.md

 ### Run locally

 1. Clone the repository.
+2. Create a `.env.local` file and add your MongoDB URI and a JWT secret.
-2. Run `npm install`.
-You might need to add `--legacy-peer-deps` option to install the dependencies.
+3. Run `npm install`.
-3. Run `npm run dev`.
+4. Run `npm run dev`.